johncdanley/Controls-Project---Ball-and-Plate/README.md

 ## 1. Introduction
  **Description of the project:**

 Ball and plate system consists of a tiltable plate controlled by two motors at perpendicular orientations with a ball positioned on the plate.
-The goal of this project is to develop a solution to control the ball's position on theplate.
+The goal of this project is to develop a solution to control the ball's position on the plate.

 test